AlexSibrikov/AlexSibrikov/README.md

 I'm an entrepreneur passionate about AI technologies and C++ programming.

-I'm currently exploring the potential of recommendation algorithms using AI for b2b implementation.
+I'm currently exploring the potential of AI recommendation algorithms for b2b implementation.

 My past experience
 - Co-founder at ngrow.ai – An AI-driven Customer Engagement Platform.
 (Y Combinator W22)